How to Survive the Artist Lifestyle

 The starving artist lifestyle is often impossible if you have people to support other than yourself.
 With that in mind, it may be better to put off having kids for now.
 And if you don’t want to rely on your partner for your needs, maybe push those wedding plans a little bit further into the future.

-8. Identify your biggest expenses
+8. Identify your most significant expenses

 Tracking your expenses will help you determine what you’re spending the most on.
 If those things are unnecessary to your life, be it Starbucks drinks or nights out at the club, cut them out of your lifestyle and spend the money on more important things.